 In recent years there has been a lot of discussion about 'offshore' secrecy jurisdictions providing a convenient front for crooks to hide behind.
-But anyone wanting to hide their identity can 'ladder' the company ownership, which means that one company is owned by another, which is owned by another, and so on, all in different

-This report has also demonstrated how easy it is to countries, and making sure to include at some point a country that does not disclose even legal ownership, or permits shareholders to hide behind nominees, at which point the trail goes dead.
+But anyone wanting to hide their identity can 'ladder' the company ownership, which means that one company is owned by another, which is owned by another, and so on, all in different countries, and making sure to include at some point a country that does not disclose even legal ownership, or permits shareholders to hide behind nominees, at which point the trail goes dead.
 This means that any distinction between onshore and offshore is meaningless.
 When a company is registered in a jurisdiction that is a major financial centre such as the UK, it gains the extra credibility of sounding like it is not offshore.
-But many of the companies mentioned in this report, though registered in the UK, have corporate officers in notorious offshore financial zones with greater levels of secrecy -British Virgin Islands, the Marshall Islands, Vanuatu.
+But many of the companies mentioned in this report, though registered in the UK, have corporate officers in notorious offshore financial zones with greater levels of secrecy - British Virgin Islands, the Marshall Islands, Vanuatu.
 This makes the UK just as complicit in this system as any sandy offshore tax haven.